 It is a beautiful example of Victorian architecture, executed in Moorish style.
 Particularly noteworthy are the splendid stained glass windows and the distinctive cast-iron fitments.

-Since the building became redundant through the movement of the Jewish population away from the area, it has been completely restored, returned to its former glory and listed Grade II*.
-More information about the building’s history.
+Since the building became redundant in the 1970s through the movement of the Jewish population away from the area, it has been partially restored and now has Grade II* listed status.

 Registered in England, Manchester Jewish Museum is a company limited by guarantee (Company No. 8370403), a registered charity (Charity No. 1154353), VAT registered (VAT No. 177 7230 85) and Accredited Museum (No. 179).